gyselax/gyselalibxx/src/advection/README.md

 **We want to solve it on a polar grid so we have:**  $`(t,x,y) = (t,x(r,\theta),y(r,\theta))`$.

+Note that the implemented operator BslAdvectionPolar is batched so it can solve similar equations at multiple places on the phase space coordinates.

 ### Backward Semi-Lagrangian method

 The method used to solve the equation is a backward Semi-Lagrangian method (BSL).